 - Created a model protocol of high-leverage changes that lead to process improvements, for clinicians, nurses, allied health professionals, community-based organizations and public health agencies.
 Find out more.

 Results Webinar: Strategies and Next Steps for Improving Sickle Cell Disease

-Come hear lessons learned and recommendations stemming from this national program focused on improving the quality and access to care for patients with sickle cell disease.
-Grantees will share their on-the-ground efforts to create systems change and make a difference in the lives of children and adults with sickle cell disease.
-Register to save your virtual seat.
+Find out lessons learned and recommendations stemming from this national program focused on improving the quality and access to care for patients with sickle cell disease.
+Grantees shared their on-the-ground efforts to create systems change and make a difference in the lives of children and adults with sickle cell disease.

 The effort’s success is defined not only by its initial results, but by the enduring impact it will have on the SCD community through the systems it put in place.
 Thousands more patients with SCD are already receiving quality care and hundreds of providers now have the confidence and skills to provide quality treatment.
 The resources, clinics, learning centers and networks now available ensure sustained improvement.
 As the number of knowledgeable providers continues to grow and barriers to care are removed, the amount of SCD patients benefiting from quality, coordinated care will continue to multiply.